6 Best Honda Civic Type R EP3 Braking Upgrades

 Hel Performance has been around for 20+ years, manufacturing brake lines and performance fittings and has got it down to an art.

-You'll struggle to go anywhere without finding at least one car without Hel Braided brake lines installed!
+You'll struggle to go anywhere without finding at least one car with Hel Braided brake lines installed!

 Currently, they are only £108, which is pretty cheap with the colours and finishes they offer without an extra fee.